 I will cover it from very basic also you will get here the best books for this exam as well as a few important links.

-you can also Download the SBI PO syllabus a PDF.
+you can also download the SBI PO syllabus as a PDF.

-The SBI PO exam pattern has three stage of examination I will cover it one by one and they are following.
+The SBI PO exam pattern has three-stage of examinations I will cover them one by one and they are the following.

 - Phase-I: Preliminary Examination

 - Final Selection

 Application by candidates

 |05.10.2021 to 25.10.2021|

 |Phase-III: Interview (Or Interview & Group Exercises)||2nd/ 3rd week of February 2022|